M-123-456/my_portfolio/README.md

 #### 7. Deploy

 // todo
-nav: underline animation
 top: parallax and background animation about & projects & contact animation scroll and appear from bottom
-contact: email click and copy
+contact: email click and copy, mouse
+project: screenshot